lambda-mechanic/CEL-CLI-Chemical-Element-Lookup/READ_ME.md

 - Print list of all elements in a group

-# PROGRAM COMMANDS (Replace Au with any chemical element's symbol):
+# Program Commands (Replace Au with any element's symbol):
        ---------------------------------------------------------------------------------------
         Au = print out all below properties of Gold